august-andersen/d3-knowledge-graph/README.md

 ## How It Works

-`kgraph` orchestrates a multi-stage AI pipeline that ingests raw documents and produces a live, interactive graph:
+`kgraph` initiates a multi-stage AI pipeline that ingests raw documents and produces a live, interactive graph:

 1. **Scan** — Recursively discovers `.md`, `.txt`, `.pdf`, and image files (`.jpg`, `.png`) in a target directory
 2. **Extract** — Sends each document through Claude's language and vision models to identify entities (people, concepts, technologies, theories) and their relationships